Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Experiments and Results

 \subsection{Datasets}

-\textbf{Conceptual Captions (CC): } CC \cite{DBLP:conf/acl/SoricutDSG18} is a large-scale dataset of 3.3M image-caption pairs covering a large variety of semantic content.
-It is composed of images and processed alt-text annotations from the web.
-The focus of this work is on noisy captioning datasets (web-scale, not human verified).
-In contract, other popular datasets like COCO (size 120K) \cite{DBLP:conf/eccv/LinMBHPRDZ14} and Multi30k \cite{DBLP:conf/acl/ElliottFSS16} are hand-annotated by humans and contain high quality images/captions.
-Hence our experiments are focused on CC (size 3.3M) which is a step closer to having captioning annotations covering a wide variety of images and content present on the web with noisy yet diverse alt-text annotations.
-As a resource, it is useful both for measuring progress on large-scale automatic captioning~\cite{DBLP:conf/acl/SoricutDSG18,changpinyo2019decoupled,alikhani2020cross,DBLP:conf/acl/ThapliyalS20}, as well as pre-training data for a variety of vision-and-language tasks~\cite{lu2019vilbert,chen19uniter,tan19lxmert,su20vlbert,li2020unicoder}.
+\paragraph{Conceptual Captions (CC): } CC \cite{DBLP:conf/acl/SoricutDSG18} is a large-scale dataset of 3.3M image-caption pairs covering a large variety of processed alt-texts from the web.
+The focus of this work is on denoising noisy captioning datasets (web-scale, not human verified).
+Hence our experiments are focused on CC, which is a step closer to having large and diverse alt-texts from the web at the cost of being noisy.
+In contrast, other popular datasets like COCO (size 120K) \cite{DBLP:conf/eccv/LinMBHPRDZ14} and Multi30k \cite{DBLP:conf/acl/ElliottFSS16} are hand-annotated by humans and contain high quality images/captions.
+As a resource, CC is useful both for measuring progress on large-scale automatic captioning~\cite{DBLP:conf/acl/SoricutDSG18,changpinyo2019decoupled,alikhani2020cross,DBLP:conf/acl/ThapliyalS20}, as well as pre-training data for a variety of vision-and-language tasks~\cite{lu2019vilbert,chen19uniter,tan19lxmert,su20vlbert,li2020unicoder}.

-\textit{Pre-processing: } CC might contain spelling errors and a long tail of other typos due to the automatic curation of the data.
-We perform frequency based thresholding of the skeleton words to abate this noise.
-A minimum count of occurrence as 50 provides the desired balance between noise and vocabulary size.
-Similarly, the top-8 highest scoring content words are chosen to reduce input noise for the caption generator while improving the recall of concepts.
-We experimented with several values for both these hyperparameters, and selected these that optimize the model performance.
+\paragraph{Pre-processing: } CC might contain a long tail of spelling errors and other typos due to the automatic curation of the data.
+Therefore, we perform frequency based thresholding of the skeleton words to abate this noise.
+We experimented with several values for this hyperparameter and selected a minimum occurrence count as 50 that provides the desired balance between noise and vocabulary size.